saper/captdriver/README.md

 ## Status
-Captdriver is currently admittedly far from complete and many extra features are still missing, but it's rather reliable for what it's capable of.

-Three printers are supported: LBP2900, LBP3000 and LBP3010.
+Captdriver is currently admittedly far from complete and many extra features are still missing.
+Basic printing functionalities are supported on three printers: LBP2900, LBP3000 and LBP3010, but with major limitations.
+Currently, the most important goals are print job dispatch reliability and correct multi-page size support.

-*UPDATE*: Only A4 Printing with Plain Paper is available on LBP2900 and LBP3010.
-Support for other sizes and media types on these printers have been withdrawn until further notice due to compatibility issues.
-Only 600dpi resolution is available for now.
+Detailed status reports are posted in the [wiki].

 ## Acknowledgements
 This driver is an onging work in progress, based on the works of